Indian locomotive class WCG-2

 The WCG-2 is one of the most successful locomotives of Indian Railways having served both passenger and freight trains for over 40 years.
 They were famously known for doing passenger duties and banking duties in the Bhor and Thull ghats.
-However, with the advent of new 3-phase locomotives and conversion of Central Railways to 25 kV AC, the aging fleet of WCG-2 locomotives have been fully withdrawn from mainline duties and were rapidly scrapped.
-Now 2 locomotives have been preserved.
+However, with the advent of new 3-phase locomotives and conversion of Central Railways to 25 kV AC, the WCG-2 locomotives were withdrawn from mainline duties, with two of the locomotives being preserved.

 History

 Background

 In 1928–29, the then British GIPR decided to progressively electrify the Bombay-Igatpuri and Bombay-Pune sections of Central Railway with direct current (D.C.) electric traction.
 Thus 57 D.C electric locomotives (41 WCG-1 and 16 WCP-1) were brought to be used in these sections.
 These locomotives performed well but due to aging they were due for replacement by 1963–64.
 So in September 1963, the Railway Board decided to replace these 57 old locomotives during the Fourth Five Year Plan period.
 A formal order for the manufacture of ten 1,500 V D.C. freight type locomotives was placed on CLW by the Railway Board in October 1964.